-Last Traded Price is Bybit current market price.
-When liquidation is triggered, the position will be liquidated according to the Last Traded Price.
+Last Traded Price is Bybit's current market price.
 The Last Traded Price is always anchored to the spot price using the funding mechanism.
 This is why the price on Bybit is unlikely to deviate significantly from the spot market price.

-In summary, with Dual-Price mechanism, it minimizes the price discrepancy and ensures a fairer trading environment, as well as protecting traders from malicious liquidation.
+In summary, with the Dual-Price Mechanism, it minimizes the price discrepancy and ensures a fairer trading environment, as well as protecting traders from malicious liquidation.